DanSega1/storygraph-to-notion/README.md

 The GitHub Actions workflow automatically:

 1. Runs on every push to the main branch and on pull requests
-2. Sets up Node.js environment
+2. Runs daily at 9:00 AM UTC to ensure data is kept up-to-date
-3. Installs dependencies
+3. Sets up Node.js environment
-4. Builds the project
+4. Installs dependencies
-5. Runs tests
+5. Builds the project
-6. Deploys to GitHub Pages (only on push to main)
+6. Deploys to GitHub Pages (only on push to main or scheduled runs)

 You can see the workflow configuration in `.github/workflows/main.yml`.